Have you ever tried chicken thighs infused with lemongrass flavor? I will explain how to prepare the classic lemongrass chicken in this article.

 It is more convenient to use a blender to process the lemongrass into fine pieces, especially when you are cooking a large quantity.

-How to prepare the lemongrass marinade for the pan-fried chicken
+3. How to prepare the lemongrass chicken marinade

 There is a long list of ingredients for the marinade.
 It looks complicated, but in fact, it is quite easy to prepare.
 All you need is to mix everything up and add the chicken to marinate.
 There are no special techniques involved.